 - a) Attention is drawn to the importance of reporting requirements in order that VTS can safely and efficiently manage vessel movements.
 Vessels who do not provide the required notice may not receive permission for a movement within the lesser provided notification time.
 This requirement applies to all vessels. - i) To facilitate channel management and to create a common reporting procedure all vessels are required to give their ETA to the Dublin Bay Buoy.
-The ETA's must be given as a specific time in the 24 hour clock format. - ii) A minimum of two (2) hours' notice is required for all ships arriving at the Port of Dublin. - iii) A minimum of two (2) hours' notice is required for ships sailing/shifting and requiring a pilot. - iv) A minimum of one (1) hours' notice is required for RORO ferries operating on a slot time.
-If the ferry is operating 'off' slot they should refer to point a. above and provide as much notice as possible for operational planning and channel assignment.
+The ETA's must be given as a specific time in the 24 hour clock format. - ii) A minimum of two (2) hours' notice is required for all ships arriving at the Port of Dublin. - iii) A minimum of two (2) hours' notice is required for ships sailing/shifting and requiring a pilot.

-Captain Michael McKenna | Harbour Master | 01 January 2026
+Captain Michael McKenna | Harbour Master | 23 January 2026

 Masters, owners, agents, charterers, marinas, yacht clubs and recreational boaters should ensure that the contents of this notice are made known to the persons in charge of their vessels or craft.
-All notices to mariners can be found at [www.dublinport.ie/information-centre/notice-to-mariners/](http://www.dublinport.ie/information-centre/notice-to-mariners/)
+All notices to mariners can be found at www.dublinport.ie/information-centre/notice-to-mariners/